 Featuring a transparent, plexiglass top covering the front half of the roof, it gave a new experience in driving with much more of the outdoors entering your range of vision.

-This 1955 Mercury Montclair Sun Valley in Springdale Green is one of only 1,787 cars produced that year.
+This 1955 Mercury Montclair Sun Valley in Arbor Green is one of only 1,787 cars produced that year.

-The downside of the plexiglass top is that it would cause a heat buildup inside the car.
+The downside of the plexiglass top is that it would cause a heat buildup inside the car – it does look fantastic though!

 The Montclair sat slightly lower than other Mercurys giving it a more sporty look.